 Solaredge Technologies Inc (SEDG) VP Meir Adest Sells 28,000 Shares

-Solaredge Technologies Inc (NASDAQ:SEDG) VP Meir Adest sold 28,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 21st.
-The shares were sold at an average price of $56.44, for a total transaction of $1,580,320.00.
-Following the completion of the sale, the vice president now directly owns 13,750 shares in the company, valued at $776,050.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Solaredge Technologies Inc (NASDAQ:SEDG) VP Meir Adest sold 28,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 3rd.
+The shares were sold at an average price of $53.56, for a total value of $1,499,680.00.
+Following the completion of the transaction, the vice president now owns 62,417 shares in the company, valued at approximately $3,343,054.52.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

-Solaredge Technologies (NASDAQ:SEDG) last announced its quarterly earnings data on Wednesday, February 14th.
-The semiconductor company reported $0.80 EPS for the quarter, topping the Zacks’ consensus estimate of $0.51 by $0.29.
-The company had revenue of $189.34 million during the quarter, compared to the consensus estimate of $179.78 million.
-Solaredge Technologies had a net margin of 13.87% and a return on equity of 29.21%. research analysts anticipate that Solaredge Technologies Inc will post 2.48 EPS for the current year.
+Solaredge Technologies (NASDAQ:SEDG) last released its quarterly earnings results on Wednesday, February 14th.
+The semiconductor company reported $0.80 earnings per share for the quarter, topping the consensus estimate of $0.51 by $0.29.
+The firm had revenue of $189.34 million for the quarter, compared to analysts’ expectations of $179.78 million.
+Solaredge Technologies had a net margin of 13.87% and a return on equity of 29.21%. equities research analysts forecast that Solaredge Technologies Inc will post 2.48 EPS for the current year.

-Institutional investors have recently made changes to their positions in the business.
-Clal Insurance Enterprises Holdings Ltd purchased a new position in Solaredge Technologies during the 4th quarter worth $102,000.
-Meadow Creek Investment Management LLC acquired a new position in shares of Solaredge Technologies during the 4th quarter worth $109,000.
-American International Group Inc. acquired a new position in shares of Solaredge Technologies during the 3rd quarter worth $123,000.
-Pinebridge Investments L.P. acquired a new position in shares of Solaredge Technologies during the 3rd quarter worth $125,000.
-Finally, Elkfork Partners LLC acquired a new position in shares of Solaredge Technologies during the 4th quarter worth $190,000.
-Institutional investors own 65.65% of the company’s stock.
+SEDG has been the topic of several research analyst reports.
+Zacks Investment Research downgraded Solaredge Technologies from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, January 10th.
+Vertical Group initiated coverage on shares of Solaredge Technologies in a report on Thursday, January 11th.
+They set a “sell” rating on the stock.
+ValuEngine raised shares of Solaredge Technologies from a “hold” rating to a “buy” rating in a report on Friday, February 2nd.
+BidaskClub cut shares of Solaredge Technologies from a “buy” rating to a “hold” rating in a report on Friday, February 9th.
+Finally, B. Riley set a $48.00 target price on shares of Solaredge Technologies and gave the company a “buy” rating in a report on Thursday, February 15th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating, fourteen have assigned a buy rating and three have issued a strong buy rating to the stock.
+Solaredge Technologies presently has an average rating of “Buy” and a consensus target price of $46.47.

-A number of brokerages recently weighed in on SEDG.
-Deutsche Bank set a $57.00 price objective on shares of Solaredge Technologies and gave the company a “hold” rating in a report on Tuesday.
-UBS began coverage on shares of Solaredge Technologies in a report on Friday, March 16th.
-They set a “buy” rating and a $63.00 price target for the company.
-BidaskClub upgraded shares of Solaredge Technologies from a “buy” rating to a “strong-buy” rating in a report on Thursday, March 15th.
-Roth Capital set a $65.00 price target on shares of Solaredge Technologies and gave the stock a “buy” rating in a report on Thursday, March 22nd.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of Solaredge Technologies from $52.00 to $62.00 and gave the stock an “overweight” rating in a report on Monday, March 19th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, fourteen have given a buy rating and three have issued a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $46.47.
+Institutional investors have recently added to or reduced their stakes in the company.
+Clal Insurance Enterprises Holdings Ltd bought a new position in shares of Solaredge Technologies in the fourth quarter worth $102,000.
+Meadow Creek Investment Management LLC bought a new position in shares of Solaredge Technologies in the fourth quarter worth $109,000.
+American International Group Inc. bought a new position in shares of Solaredge Technologies in the third quarter worth $123,000.
+Pinebridge Investments L.P. bought a new position in shares of Solaredge Technologies in the third quarter worth $125,000.
+Finally, Elkfork Partners LLC bought a new position in shares of Solaredge Technologies in the fourth quarter worth $190,000.
+65.65% of the stock is currently owned by hedge funds and other institutional investors.

-WARNING: This piece was originally published by Macon Daily and is owned by of Macon Daily.
-If you are accessing this piece on another site, it was illegally stolen and republished in violation of U.S. and international trademark and copyright legislation.
-The correct version of this piece can be read at https://macondaily.com/2018/03/30/solaredge-technologies-inc-sedg-vp-sells-1580320-00-in-stock-updated.html.
+WARNING: This story was originally posted by Macon Daily and is the property of of Macon Daily.
+If you are reading this story on another site, it was stolen and republished in violation of U.S. & international trademark & copyright laws.
+The original version of this story can be viewed at https://macondaily.com/2018/04/05/solaredge-technologies-inc-sedg-vp-meir-adest-sells-28000-shares.html.

 Solaredge Technologies Company Profile